dirigible-io/dirigible-io.github.io/docs-samples/docs/index.md

 * [Zeus on Kubernetes](tutorial_zeus_on_kubernetes_minikube) -  installation and configuration of a Kubernetes Minikube cluster and Zeus deployment.
 * [Build a Custom Stack](tutorial_helium_custom_stack) - how to combine Dirigible modules with pure Java based ones and how to fine-tune the distribution for production.
 * [Generate Application from Model](tutorial_generate_application_from_model) - this tutorial will guide you through the creation of an entity data model and generation of a full-stack Dirigible application, from this model.
-* [Submitting Changes to ide-projects](tutorial/submitting-changes-to-ide-projects) - this tutorial will guide you through the adding of changes in the IDE projects.
+* [Contributing to IDE Modules](tutorial/contributing-to-ide-modules) - this tutorial will guide you through the adding of changes in the IDE projects.